kavehmz/short/README.md

 This will install the project and all its dependencies.

-Now to test it create a redis instance in redislabs.com and export you redis url like:
+Now to test it create a redis instance in redislabs.com and export your redis url like:

 ```$ REDISURL="redis://:PASSWORD@pub-zone.redislabs.com:12919/0"```